mpwalsh8/wpgform/readme.txt

 No known upgrade issues.

 == Changelog ==

+= Version 0.14
+* Fixed minor bug with default options which manifested itself as an array index warning on the Options page.

 = Version 0.13
 * Fixed bug where values for check boxes and radio buttons was not retained when going back on multi-page Google Forms.